 (1) The second part of the PhD degree acquisition is the so-called research and dissertation phase the prerequisite of which is the successful completion of the complex exam.
 The degree acquisition process cannot be initiated during the study and research phase.
 Doctoral (PhD) degree may be acquired by participating in the PhD training organized at Semmelweis University, or exclusively by participating in the research and dissertation phase (students preparing individually).

 (2) The degree acquisition process is the second phase of the doctoral training and commences by registering in the semester following the complex exam.
-The student shall pay a degree acquisition administrative fee for the degree acquisition process, the amount of which is determined by the Doctoral Council (EDT).
-The degree acquisition administrative fee shall be paid at the end of the degree acquisition process after the absolutorium (certificate of completion) has been received, in the thesis evaluation phase.
-If the doctoral thesis of a state scholarship student is submitted while his/her student status is active, he/she shall be exempt from the degree acquisition administrative fee.
+The student shall pay within the degree acquisition administrative fee a disseration procedural fee, the amount of which is determined by the Doctoral Council (EDT).
+The dissertation procedural fee shall be paid at the end of the degree acquisition process after the absolutorium (certificate of completion) has been received, in the thesis evaluation phase.
+If the doctoral thesis of a state scholarship student is submittedwithin the second, i.e. the research and dissertation phase of the PhD acquisition period, he/she shall be exempt from the degree acquisition administrative fee.

 (3) Individually preparing students join the PhD training after the successful completion of the complex exam.
 Acceptance of applications by the Doctoral Council (EDT) for the complex exam is subject to the successful completion of the entrance exam.